post-intensive care syndrome

-Can develop at any time before or during hospital admission.
+Can develop at any time before, during, or after hospital admission.
 Causes include haemodynamic changes, hypovolaemia, viral infection leading directly to kidney tubular injury, thrombotic vascular processes, glomerular pathology, or rhabdomyolysis.
+May be associated with haematuria, proteinuria, and abnormal serum electrolyte levels (e.g., potassium, sodium).
 Direct kidney infection has been confirmed in an autopsy study of a single patient.

-Specialist input may be required in some cases (e.g., uncertainty about cause, abnormal urinalysis results, complex fluid management needs, indications for renal replacement therapy), and some patients may require critical care admission.
+Follow local guidelines for assessing and managing acute kidney injury.
 Continuous renal replacement therapy (CRRT) is recommended in critically ill patients with acute kidney injury who develop indications for renal replacement therapy; prolonged intermittent renal replacement therapy is recommended over haemodialysis if CRRT is not available or possible.

 acute liver injury